wkumari/draft-vandergaast-edns-client-subnet/README.md

    higher chance of success to send a matching response with the SCOPE PREFIX-LENGTH set to 0 to get it cached for all hosts.

-   To counter this, every ECS option in a response packet MUST contain the full FAMILY, ADDRESS and SOURCE PREFIX-LENGTH fields from the corresponding query.
-Intermediate Nameservers processing a response MUST verify that these match, and SHOULD discard the entire response if they do not.
+   To counter this, the ECS option in a response packet MUST contain the full FAMILY, ADDRESS and SOURCE PREFIX-LENGTH fields from the corresponding query.
+Intermediate Nameservers processing a response

+Contavalli, et al.      Expires December 14, 2015              [Page 16]

+Internet-Draft         Client Subnet in DNS Querys             June 2015

+   MUST verify that these match, and SHOULD discard the entire response if they do not.